paulchernoch/feel/src/implementation-plan.md

  - [x] filter expressions using the special variable "item" in lists
  - [x] filter expressions using field names without "item" to access properties of the current item, if it is a context
  - [x] context selection (using dot name after a list of contexts yields a list of values of the name property taken from all the contexts)
- - [ ] quantified expressions (some name in expression satisfies expression, every name in expression satisfies expression),
+ - [ ] quantified expressions: some (some name in expression satisfies expression),
+ - [ ] quantified expressions: every (every name in expression satisfies expression),
  - [x] expression between expression and expression
+ - [x] in operator (not involving positive unary tests)
  - [ ] expression in positive unary test
  - [ ] expression in ( positive unary tests )
  - [x] instance of expression